kora-projects/kora-docs/mkdocs/blog/en/kora-easier-to-learn.md

 That is an unusually approachable form of metaprogramming.

-## The Framework Does Not Ask You to Memorize an Invisible Runtime Model
+## The Framework Does Not Ask You to Memorize an Invisible Runtime Model { #the-framework-does }

 This point is subtle but important.